LaveryXu/cse15l-lab-reports/Lab Report 2 - Servers and Bugs.md

     ```
   - screenshot:
     ![ArrayExamplesSymptom](ArrayExamplesSymptom.png)
-- The bug, as the before-and-after code change required to fix it (as two code blocks in Markdown)
+- The bug, as the before-and-after code change required to fix it:
   - before:
     ```
     // Returns a *new* array with all the elements of the input array in reversed